 To admire Burano' s lace, go to one of the many local stores and craft stalls in its central square, Piazza Baldassare Galuppi, and visit the museum of the old Lace School.
 Burano has no major attractions, apart from the bell tower of the Church of San Martino Vescovo, a bit tilted and that you can see from anywhere on the island, but just to get lost in its charming streets, the visit is well worth it.

 If you want to explore the history and art of the main monuments of the city, you can't miss the entrance to the Doge's Palace and the visit to St. Mark's Basilica.
 Also, be sure to visit the impressive St. Mark's Square or do one of the most iconic activities in the city: the gondola rides through the canals of Venice.
 Here are my articles on the subject so you can check out all the details: Doge's Palace Tickets in Venice: how to buy, prices and schedules, Saint Mark's Basilica Tickets in Venice: how to buy, prices and schedules and Gondola Rides Tickets in Venice.

 What is Murano famous for?

-Murano's history revolves heavily around its glassmaking, and the islands can boast being the birthplace of the Venetian Mirror, the first mirror to be made of glass.
+Murano's history revolves largely around glassmaking, and the islands can boast of being the birthplace of the Venetian mirror, the first mirror made of glass.

-Burano's main claim to fame is its colourful houses that line the canals, it can also boast a very lucrative lace-industry.
+Burano's main fame comes for its colorful houses that line the canals, and it can also boast a very prolific lace industry.

-How long do I need to see Murano and Burano?
+How much time do I need to see Murano and Burano?